 - Make sure your hands are clean when handling fondant, and avoid wearing clothing with fibers that might shed.

-- If you are covering a cake or cupcakes with fondant, lightly cover with a glaze or buttercream frosting first to create a smooth surface.
+- If you are covering a cake or cupcakes with fondant, first cover lightly with a glaze or buttercream frosting to create a smooth surface.

 A spectrum of colors is available in paste-style food coloring.
 The advantage of using paste food coloring to color fondant is that the color will not be diluted when you mix it with the white fondant.
-You can use the colors as packaged or combine them to create custom colors.
+Use the colors as packaged or combine them to create custom colors.
 Paste food colorings are available at hobby and crafts stores.

-In place of vanilla in the above recipe, stir in a few drops of your favorite flavoring, such as almond, lemon, or orange extract.
+To customize the flavor of your fondant, simply replace the vanilla in the above recipe with a few drops of your favorite extract, such as almond, lemon, or orange.

 How to Roll Out Fondant

-To use fondant, roll it out with a rolling pin on a surface coated with additional powered sugar.
-For large sheets to cover cakes and cupcakes and for cutting out decorations, you will want to roll out a sheet about 1/8 inch thick.
+To use fondant, roll it out with a rolling pin on a surface coated with additional powdered sugar.
+For large sheets to cover cakes and cupcakes and for cutting out decorations, roll out a sheet about 1/8 inch thick.
 If you are going to cover a cake, you might want to invest in a special wide rolling pin designed for fondant.

 Now that your fondant is made, use these tools and techniques to decorate.